RobinGhosh64/integrateazfunctions_sbus_2_blobs/README.md

 You are welcome to set autoComplete to true.
 In which case, please comment lines 18,51 and 53 in the Function1.cs

 To achieve more througput I have deployed this Az Function into an App Service Plan with 3 instances of PremiumV1 and I can consume at the rate of 1000 messages per second.
-Each instance of the Azure Function works on a separate set of messages, with no contention!
+Each instance of the Azure Function works on a separate set of messages, with no contention and hence can scale based on demand.

 Cheers!